A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 5
+I am starting to enjoy Rust even if sometimes I still fight with its compiler :)
+It has a quite extensive standard library with lots of basic operations.
+I liked the fact it has a `.contains()` method on `Vec` type, it simplified my life.
+With a bit of struggle and mental gymnastic to figure out the first part, the second one was surprisingly smooth.
+Let's go!

 # Day 4
 Today I propose a nice and clean solution!
 I was a little bit worried in the beginning because I know Rust is known to complicate iterating on a string